tresat/github-dependency-submission-demo/README.md

 Note that all dependencies reported by the action will be tagged with <code>Detected by **GitHub Dependency Graph Gradle Plugin**</code>.

 # Viewing vulnerabilities reported for this repository

-After executing the `dependency-submission` workflow, the repository has 5 current Dependabot alerts for vulnerable dependencies.
+After executing the `dependency-submission` workflow, the repository has several current Dependabot alerts for vulnerable dependencies.
 These are not publicly visible in the repo, but here is the list:

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/99120685-bfd3-42c8-81cf-f750a041f7b8" />